Just a thought, from RESULTS ORIENTED

 The BCS and IET host an annual lecture in recognition of Turing's contribution in the field of computing.
 The 2007 lecture was given by Grady Booch.

-by changing or eliminating their work
+- individuals - by changing or eliminating their work

 - organizations - by making new forms of organizations possible

-- research - s
+- research -

-peeds up, and make new things possible
+speeds up, and new things possible

 - politics -